Drugs A - Z

 What should I watch for while using this medicine?Visit your doctor for checks on your progress.
 You will need to have regular blood tests while on this medicine.

 Report any new symptoms promptly.
-Let your doctor know if you have severe or persistent diarrhea, nausea, loss of appetite, or vomiting, as these side effects may cause dehydration.
+Let your doctor know if you have any change in bowel patterns, nausea, loss of appetite, or vomiting, as these side effects may cause dehydration.
 If you have shortness of breath, contact your doctor.
 Possible serious side effects include heart or lung problems.

 Do not become pregnant while taking this medicine.
 Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
 There is a potential for serious side effects to an unborn child.
 Talk to your health care professional or pharmacist for more information.
 Do not breast-feed an infant while taking this medicine.